EndPointCorp/end-point-blog/2015/09/24/pgbouncer-user-and-database-poolmode.html.md

 ```

 Now let’s confirm that we have database-specific pool modes working.
 If you recall from above, test2 is set to transaction mode,
 and test3 is set to statement mode.
 We determine the mode by running three tests.
-First, we do a “BEGIN; ROLLBACK;”—if this fails,
+First, we do a “BEGIN; ROLLBACK;”—​if this fails,
 it means we are in statement mode.
 Next, we try to PREPARE and EXECUTE a statement.
 If this fails, it means
 we are in a transaction mode.
 Finally, we try to switch to a non-existent database.
 If it returns an ERROR, it
 means we are in session mode.
 If it returns a FATAL, it means we are not connected to PgBouncer at all.